arbormoss/newsletter-forest/README.md

 ### Test

-Either run `./test.sh` or run `go test ./...` in the project root to test all go packages.
+Run either `./test.sh` or run `go test ./...` in the project root to test all go packages.

 ### Publish